S. S. Rajamouli: Awards and recognition

 Rajamouli receiving the ANR National Award from the vice-president of India Venkaiah Naidu, September 2017.

 Rajamouli is a recipient of several awards including four National Film Awards, five Filmfare Awards, and five state Nandi Awards.
 In 2015, Rajamouli was named CNN-News18 Indian of the Year in Entertainment.
 The Government of India honoured him with Padma Shri in 2016, for his contributions to the field of Art.

 His films have been screened at various film festivals such as Cannes Film Festival, Shanghai International Film Festival, Busan International Film Festival, Sitges Film Festival among others.
 (Note: The Telugu version of Eega was screened at L'Étrange Film Festival, 2013 Cannes Film Festival, the Panorama section of the 16th Shanghai International Film Festival and Puchon International Fantastic Film Festival.
 The film received Best Art Direction award at the Fantaspoa film festival of Brazil.
 The Tamil version Naan Ee was screened at the 10th Chennai International Film Festival.)
 (Note: Baahubali: The Beginning was screened at Open Cinema Strand of Busan International Film Festival, Indian Film Festival The Hague, Sitges Film Festival in Spain, Utopiales Film Festival in France, Golden Horse Film Festival in Taipei, Taiwan, Tallinn Black Nights Film Festival in Estonia, L'Etrange International Film Festival in Paris, Five Flavours Film Festival in Poland, Hawaii International Film Festival in Honolulu, Brussels International Fantastic Film Festival in Brussels, Belgium, and the Cannes Film Festival.)
-A retrospective of Rajamouli's films was held from September 26 to October 10, 2022, in a special program titled "From Tollywood to Hollywood" as part of the 10th edition of Beyond Fest, the highest attended genre festival in the U.S.
+A retrospective of Rajamouli's films was held from 26 September to 10 October 2022, in a special programme titled "From Tollywood to Hollywood" as part of the 10th edition of Beyond Fest, the highest attended genre festival in the U.S.

 Rajamouli was cited as an influence by directors Prashanth Neel and Ayan Mukerji.
 Filmmaker and actor Rahul Ravindran thinks Rajamouli alone has a foresight to predict the success of a script.
 Matt Groening, creator of the television shows The Simpsons and Futurama, while discussing his inspiration for Disenchantment mentioned that Rajamouli made some of his favourite films of the last decade, especially Magadheera.
 He added that the show has homages to Rajamouli.
 Filmmaker Mani Ratnam mentioned that the success of Baahubali inspired him to work on Ponniyin Selvan.

 Rajamouli has redefined the reach of regional cinema consistently through his films, starting with Eega [2012] to the Baahubali series, and now with RRR.
 The entire concept of pan-Indian films came from him when he succeeded with Eega across many Indian languages.
 This opened up this concept.
 Thanks to his vision, today, a lot of films are able to be made on a bigger budget targeted at a pan-Indian audience.
 Rajamouli stands tall among all Indian filmmakers for his vision, innovation, and expansion of the regional language market at a global level.